 So yep…… this is one of the unexpected benefits of being in the Forum.

 The Forum Community will get the heads up on information and be able to be involved with additional resources more quickly.
 I may very well ask their opinion about issues, and get their input about pertinent topics.
-And of course, as Laura and I have time to add more and more features into the Forum itself, the Forum Members will be able to participate in a variety of additional activities and helpful exercises.
+And of course, as I have time to add more and more features into the Forum itself, the Forum Members will be able to participate in a variety of additional activities and helpful exercises.

 By the way, are YOU interested in joining the Community Friendship Forum?